alan-turing-institute/hut23-linear-algebra/README.md

 # hut23-linear-algebra

-Repository for the Linear Algebra reading group
+Repository for the Linear Algebra reading group.
+Some material in this repo uses $\LaTeX$ (and/or Makefiles).
+On a mac, use `brew install mactex`.

 ### Schedule